-The main components of operational risks of NWB Bank are losses incurred due to disruptions to the information system, transaction processing and settlement systems, and ineffective procedures, particularly with respect to new services or products, as well as fraudulent and/or unauthorised actions on the part of staff or third parties.
+The main components of operational risks of NWB Bank are losses incurred due to disruptions to the information system, transaction processing and settlement systems, and ineffective procedures, particularly with respect to new services or products, as well as fraudulent and/or unauthorized actions on the part of staff or third parties.
 These risks are actively monitored and managed.

-For further information on NWB Bank's risk management policies please see Note 34 'Risk management' to the 2010 financial statements included in NWB Bank's 2010 annual report incorporated by reference herein.
+For further information on NWB Bank's risk management policies please see note 33 'Risk management' to the Audited Financial Information incorporated by reference herein.